 For an extra fun fall excursion, drive the famous Kancamagus Highway, a scenic stretch of road that runs 34 miles through the White Mountain National Forest.
 It is bookended by Lincoln and Conway, so you’ll get the chance to stop in two top destinations during your drive.

-New Hampshire also is notably beautiful in wintertime!
+New Hampshire is also notably beautiful in wintertime!

 Providence, Rhode Island

-Within a short drive from Providence you’ll be able to take in typical fall activities such as corn mazes and pumpkin patches.
-You can count on events like Oktoberfest or other fall festivals, too, both in Providence and nearby Newport.
+Within a short drive from Providence, you’ll be able to take in fall activities like corn mazes and pumpkin patches.
+You can plan for events like Oktoberfest and other fall festivals both in Providence and nearby Newport.

 There’s something very cozy and autumnal about a city.
 Providence boasts some interesting older architecture and impressive homes.
 With the addition of fall foliage, these take on an imposing look.

-Horror fans may know that author H.P Lovecraft lived most of his life in his hometown of Providence.
-You can explore significant Lovecraft sites such as his home and his grave, as well as sites which figure into his works of horror fiction.
+Horror fans may know that author H.P.
+Lovecraft lived most of his life in Providence, his hometown.
+You can explore significant Lovecraft sites, such as his home and his grave, as well as locations that figure into his works of horror fiction.

 Woodstock is classic New England, with covered bridges, rolling farmland, and a tidy Main Street.
 This is a destination that is lovely in summer, picturesque in winter, and stunning in autumn.
-It’s probably not too bad in spring, either.
+It’s probably not too bad in spring, either!

 Antiquing is also a great fall activity here, with many roadside shops stocked with eccentricities and treasures.
 Be sure to stop by the Quechee Gorge overlook, to have a look at the gorge in its autumn splendor.

 The Litchfield Hills, Connecticut

-Hiking, kayaking, fishing and antiquing are popular activities in the hills, but it has also recently become something of a foodie destination, so bring your appetite.
+Hiking, kayaking, fishing, and antiquing are popular activities in the hills, but it has also recently become something of a foodie destination, so bring your appetite.

 The Berkshires, Massachusetts

-In Western Massachusetts you’ll find the Berkshires, a place which bears some similarities to the Litchfield Hills, and abounds in art and culture.
+In Western Massachusetts, you’ll find the Berkshires, an area that bears some similarities to the Litchfield Hills and abounds in art and culture.
 There are opportunities for picking fresh apples, plus a wide array of harvest festivals and fall celebrations.

-Gorgeous homes are also a lovely site; in particular is the stately town of Lenox.
+Gorgeous homes are also a lovely site; a particularly good spot to see them is the stately town of Lenox.
 Why not climb aboard for a horse-drawn carriage ride?
-It seems relics of amazing history abound throughout the Berkshire region—in every season, but especially in fall.
+Relics of amazing history abound throughout the Berkshire region in every season, but they are especially beautiful in fall.